If you sometimes struggle to remember passwords, or if you're ever tempted to re-use a password, a password manager can help.

 To get started (with either program), read the Electronic Frontier Foundation's guide, How to: Use KeePassXC.

 The original KeePass utility has been forked, copied or ported many times over the years.
-An extensive list of versions can be found on the Keepass download page, including several versions for mobile phones.
+An extensive list of versions can be found on the Keepass download page, including several versions for phones.

 LastPass